Decision Fatigue: Part 1 – The Struggle is Real4 min readReading Time: 4 minutes

 Check out the ensemble created for the Bristol Headboard Bed on the cart page below.
 Vue.ai works with you to help you discover relevant complementary products like the lamps and mattress accessories suggested below for the bed.

 As we gather implicit and explicit contextual data, look-books of ensembles are created by our in-house stylists.
-These are fed into our personalization engines, resulting in a catalog of carefully crafted ensembles for any fashion or non-fashion product on a site.
+These are fed into our personalization engine, resulting in a catalog of carefully crafted ensembles for any fashion or non-fashion product on a site.
 These recommendations act as online store guides, facilitating a seamless browsing experience.

 This sounds a bit like a personal stylist, doesn’t it?